How to make a will in 9 steps

 Nine important considerations in creating a will

 With the wealth of information available online, some people are opting for do-it-yourself (DIY) wills or online wills.
 If you choose a DIY approach, there are digital tools that can help ensure you have all the basic elements of writing a will covered.
 Some popular online services include legalzoom.com and nolo.com.
 However, because wills are legal documents, most people need professional input to ensure that their wishes are correctly communicated and both federal and state laws are satisfied.
-Given the complexities of estate planning laws, we recommend you hire an attorney who specializes in estate planning.
+Given the complexities of estate planning laws, it can make sense to consult with an attorney who specializes in estate planning.
 Sound legal advice can help you navigate the intricacies of this process.

 Your will should include specific instructions for the distribution of your estate, including detailed lists of unique items and instructions for selling or otherwise liquidating your assets.
 For substantial assets like investment accounts, large bank accounts, certain insurance policies and real estate, you might have selected beneficiaries who are too young (minor children), suffer from a disability or have shown financial irresponsibility.
 Your attorney could recommend that your executor transfer assets to this type of beneficiary through a trust, so that a trustee of your choice could distribute smaller installments of the inheritance to your beneficiary at certain times of your choosing.
 Increasingly, people are including a separate letter of instruction which further outlines their wishes but doesn’t require a public filing.
 This is for personal reasons and to create more intimate communication with loved ones during a difficult time.